danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/2_-_Chapter_2__Enhanced_Intelligence_—_Processing_and_Understanding_More (1).md

 As a surge of panic threatened to sweep over the room, Benji's calm voice rang out with a clarity that cut through the noise.
 "Everyone, let's not lose hope.
 I think I might be able to trace the source of this problem," he said, his eyes sparking with determination.

-Miranda seized upon his words like a lifeline.
+Eleanor seized upon his words like a lifeline.
 "Please, Benji, do everything you can.
 We need to get to the root of this, and fast."

 With the weight of the company on their shoulders, the team sprang into action, employing every tool in their arsenal.
 They mobilized, using AI-driven strategies like code analysis and log parsing, desperate to uncover the perpetrator of the chilling ransom message.